zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 [start of dialogue]

-Lauren: Wow, that was an impressive demonstration o f how robots can be used in production.
+Lauren: Wow, that was an impressive demonstration of how robots can be used in production.
 I think that we need robots like tho se to automate some of the functions in our factories.

 Yves: I admit the demonstration was eye-opening, bu t I don’t think the technology is there yet to allow us to replace peop le with robots.